opentracing/opentracing.io/systems-at-scale.md

 The two fundamental aspects of implementing OpenTracing across your infrastructure are _Spans_ and the _Relationships_ between those spans:

-* **_Spans_** are a logical unit of work in the system that has a start time and a duration.
-In a trace Spans are the components across the systems exercised on a specified path.
+* **_[Span](http://opentracing.io/spec/#spans)_** is a logical unit of work in the system that has a start time and a duration.
+In a trace Spans are associated with the components of the system as they are exercised on a specified path.

   ![image of spans in a system](/Images/OTHT_0.png)

-* **_Relationships_** are the connections between Spans.
+* **_[Relationships](http://opentracing.io/spec/#causal-span-references)_** are the connections between Spans.
 A Span may reference zero or more Spans that are causally related.
 This allows for the spans to be connected and help identify the critical path of a trace.

   ![image of relationships in a system](/Images/OTHT_1.png)